davetron5000/naildrivin5.com/_posts/2025-03-19-one-week-with-desktop-linux-after-a-20-year-absence.md

 ### Assembly and Setup

 It was fun putting the laptop together - I haven't shoved RAM into a socket in quite a few years, so it was cool seeing all the parts and putting it all together.
 Framework's instructions were spot on and I had no real issues.
 Most everything either went into a secure socket or was magnetically attached.
 I did need to screw some tiny screws in, but they provided a nice screwdriver for their Torx screws.

+<aside class="pullquote">Framework's instructions were spot on</aside>

 The last time I did this, I was building a desktop PC and all the parts came in these anti-static foil thingies in very basic packaging.
 Framework has gone the complete other way,